 Linux provides a utility to manage our emails from the command line itself.
-The mail command is a Linux tool, that allows a user to send emails via a command-line interface.
+The mail command is a Linux tool, that can be used to send emails via a command-line interface.
+In this tutorial, we will learn how to use this Linux command to send and receive mails from directly from the Terminal.

-To take advantage of this command, we need to install a package named 'mailutils'
+To take advantage of this command, we need to install a package named 'mailutils'.
+It can be done by typing the following commands in the Ubuntu/Debian Terminal:

 sudo apt install mailutils